davidlj95/angular-routerlinkactive-testing/README.md

 Purpose of this sample app is to update answer to a [StackOverflow question](https://stackoverflow.com/questions/45013284/how-can-i-test-routerlinkactive-in-angular) about how to test apps using [Angular's `RouterLinkActive` directive](https://angular.dev/api/router/RouterLinkActive)

+You can find an alternative solution that couples to the `RouterLink` directive APIs in [a separate branch](https://github.com/davidlj95/angular-routerlinkactive-testing/tree/using-router-directives)

 TODO: Add answer link

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.